JezDons/JezDons/README.md

 - 👋 Hi, I’m @JezDons
 - 👀 I’m interested in statistics and health analytics for NHS England
 - 🌱 I’m currently learning about GitHub, R and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Allocations for NHS England
 - 📫 How to reach me: jeremy.burrows@nhs.net

 <!---